Which substances conduct electricity?

 Connecting leads and crocodile clips

 Six-volt light bulb in holder (Note 2)

-lead (TOXIC), copper and perhaps other metals
+Small pieces of lead (TOXIC), copper and perhaps other metals

 Crucibles containing samples of: